raffraffraff/hiera_aws_ssm_parameter_store/README.md

     path: region/%{aws_account}.yaml

   - name: secrets
-    plugindir: ./plugins
     lookup_key: aws_ssm_parameter
     options:
       aws_profile_name: Management.ReadOnlyAccess
       aws_region: us-west-1
 ```

-NOTE: If you're using Hiera via the Terraform hiera provider, then you must define `plugindir` inside the hierarchy for the plugin!
-There's a bug in the provider that causes it to completely ignore the `plugindir` directive in the defaults section of the `hiera.yaml`, and it falls back to the path `/home/hiera/plugin`!
+NOTE: You can use a different plugin path if you wish, but you must add a `plugindir` inside the hierarchy that uses the plugin.
+Placing the plugindir in the defaults section does not work.

 ## Status: works, but not flexible
 Even though I already pass my AWS `region` and `aws_account` to the Hiera, I can't use them in the `options:` section.
 Interpolation in those fields _fails_.
 I created an [issue](https://github.com/lyraproj/hiera/issues/96) on the hiera project, but I think that the project may be dead :(